Skip to content

 The batter is so simple that you can have pancakes ready in minutes.
 Banana pancakes are also a great way to use up ripe bananas.

-Why bake banana pancakes for breakfast tomorrow?
+Why bake fluffy banana pancakes?

 ✓ Pancakes without excess flour = lighter mornings and afternoons